 Student Right-to-Know and Campus Security

-In compliance with Title I of the Act, which is called the "Student Right-to-Know Act," Institute releases the completion or graduation rate of certificate or degree-seeking, full-time students entering the Institute to any prospective or current student prior to the student's enrolling or entering into any financial obligation.
+In compliance with Title I of the Act, which is called the "Student Right-to-Know Act," the Institute releases the completion or graduation rate of certificate, full-time students entering the Institute to any prospective or current student prior to the student's enrolling or entering into any financial obligation.

-In compliance with the Title II of the Act, which is called the "Crime Awareness and Campus Security Act of 1990," institute: (1) compile specified information on campus crime statistics and campus security policies; (2) make timely reports to the campus community on crimes considered to be a threat to other students and employees; (3) publish and distribute an annual report of campus security policies and crime statistics to all current students and employees; (4) provide copies of the annual report to any applicant for enrollment or employment upon request; and, (5) upon request, submit a copy of the annual report to the Secretary of Education.
+In compliance with the Title II of the Act, which is called the "Crime Awareness and Campus Security Act of 1990," the Institute: (1) compiles specified information on campus crime statistics and campus security policies; (2) makes timely reports to the campus community on crimes considered to be a threat to other students and employees; (3) publishes and distributes an annual report of campus security policies and crime statistics to all current students and employees; (4) provides copies of the annual report to any applicant for enrollment or employment upon request; and, (5) upon request, submits a copy of the annual report to the Secretary of Education.

 Student Rights and Responsibilities

 Students at the Institute enjoy certain rights while at the same time, have certain responsibilities.
 The submission of an application for admission to the Institute represents a voluntary decision on the student’s part to participate in the programs offered by the institution pursuant to the policies, rules, and regulations of the Institute.
 The Institute approval of that application, in turn, represents the extension of a privilege to join the Institute and remain a part of it so long as the student meets the required academic and social standards of the Institute.